arkency/posts/posts/2014-06-29-create-run-and-manage-your-background-processes.md

 ```
 #!ruby
-	- filesystem 			# when filesystem is ready
-	- startup 				# when system booted up
+	- startup				# start a job as early as possible
+	- filesystem 			# start after all filesystems are mounted
-	- started networking 	# when networking is up
+	- started networking 	# start after network is connected
-	- runlevel [2345] 		# when the system reaches ]runlevel 2, 3, 4, or 5
-	- custom_command 		# when you manually emitted event
+	- custom_command 		# start job only on demand after explicitly run by user
 ```

   b) In the same way you can define `stop on` command.